 Below, we’ll address all the aforementioned problems to discuss how you can increase the frequency of your dental checkups.
 But before that, let’s talk about the general importance of regular checkups and teeth cleaning, and what you can expect from dental health checkups.

 Why are regular check-ups important?

-A dental checkup allows a dentist to see if you’re suffering from any dental problems that require immediate attention.
+A dental checkup allows a dentist to see if you’re suffering from dental problems requiring immediate attention.
 Most dental problems are chronic, i.e., they worsen with time.
 And most dental problems seem mild or benign until they escalate into an emergency.
 For example, dental decay starts with cavities on your enamel.

-At this stage, you don’t feel any pain or discomfort because it only affects your enamel.
+You don’t feel any pain or discomfort at this stage because it only affects your enamel.
 You may be able to see the cavity, but you can’t feel it — furthermore, most cavities occur on the occlusal surfaces or in some of the concealed teeth.
 As such, most people remain completely unaware of cavities.
 If the cavity is allowed to spread, it eventually burrows through the dentin, followed by the pulp chamber.

 You may start noticing the dental decay once it reaches the pulp chamber, at which point the dentist will need to intervene with a root canal.
 If you still don’t see a dentist, the infection will spread into the roots and gums, leading to complete dental decay.
 At that stage, there will be no other option but to remove the rotten tooth.